 Impact on your credit score

 Since as per the provisions of Credit Information Companies (Regulation) Act, 2005 all the financial institutions are required to report the transactions of credit including default to the Credit Information Bureau like CIBIL, your default on the home loan also gets reported.
 This adversely impacts your credit history and credit score.
 This adverse impact due to default on your home loan, will adversely impact your ability to avail any credit facility from the financial system, whether in the form of credit card or home loan.

 How should you deal with it?

-Since the banks have been authorised to take possession of the house legally, it is advisable for you not to confront the lender or its representative.
-On the contrary you should be cordial with the representative.
+Since the banks have been authorized to take possession of the house legally, it is advisable for you not to confront the lender or its representative.
+On the contrary, you should be cordial with the representative.
 Your cordial approach will make the representative have sympathetic view of your situation and may most probably come to your help as the bank is also interested in finding a viable solution to avoid litigation or hassle of having to go through the process of seizing and selling the property.

 What are the options left with you?

 - Restructuring of loans: In case you feel that the problem of not being able to service your home loan is just temporary due to reasons like sudden job loss, or an illness due to accident etc, you can approach the bank with relevant documents to prove that the problem is temporary only and you will be able to come over it soon and service the home loan as usual.
 You should also produce relevant documents to prove that your record of servicing the ongoing home loan and any other credit facility has been good in the past to convince the lender about your intention and ability to service the loan.
 Based on the evaluation of the circumstance, the bank may reschedule your home loan.
 This may include some time for you to resume payment of regular EMIs.